 2.2.3.
 Cryoprotection- While this is still being optimized, a suitable cryoprotectant can be made by mixing one volume of the precipitant with 2/3 volume of 50% glycerol.
-Transfers for a few seconds each to a 50:50 mixture of the mother liquor with this cryoprotectant, then to the cryoprotectant alone, followed by immediate freezing, prevents ice formation and results in useable diffraction, with mosaicity sometimes as low as 0.4°.
+Transfers The crystal is transferred for a few seconds each to a 50:50 mixture of the mother liquor with this cryoprotectant, then to the cryoprotectant alone, followed by immediate freezing., This prevents ice formation and results in useable diffraction, with mosaicity sometimes as low as 0.4° .

 2.3.
 Data collection and Processing- Diffraction data were collected at various protein crystallography beamlines at the ALS and SSRL.
-Data was processed using DENZO and reduced with SCALEPACK (Otwinowski and Minor 1997).
-The combination of relatively high mosaicity after freezing, a moderately long cell axis ($\mathbf{c} \sim 290$ Å), and a tendency of the crystals to orient in the loop with the \mathbf{c} axis perpendicular to the spindle can lead to problems with spot overlap when attempting to collect and process high resolution data.
+Data wereas processed using DENZO and reduced with SCALEPACK (Otwinowski and Minor 1997).
+The combination of relatively high mosaicity after freezing, a moderately long cell axis ($\mathbf{c} \sim 290$ Å), and a tendency of the crystals to orient in the loop with the \mathbf{c} axis perpendicular to the spindle can lead to problems with spot overlap which need to be taken into consideration when attempting to collect and process high resolution data.
 Measures being taken to alleviate this problem will be described below in the Results and Discussion section 3.5.